kaustubhhiware/awesome-ubuntu/README.md

 I think all of us using Ubuntu based-systems like to thank a lot of people for introducing us to open-source .
 So, this is us just passing the knowledge :).For any queries , feel free to contact me via [mail](mailto:hiwarekaustubh@gmail.com) or drop a [message on Facebook.](http://facebook.com/kaustubhhiware)
 <Google group or chat for this would be great ?!>

-Please note: This README will be update daily.
-So, It would be better to share your ideas through issues, rather than PR's.
-Pull requests would be great after 20th July, till then please bear with me.

-Extension
+*Under progress*

 # Why install Linux?

 Read more about this .
 Some points :

-=>Contribute what you want , change and distribute
+* Contribute what you want , change and distribute

-=>More power , less BS (You can choose whatever version , everthing changes dynamically.)
+* More power, less BS (You can choose whatever version , everthing changes dynamically.)

-=>You'll be delighted by each update , not hate them.
+* You'll be delighted by each update , not hate them.

-=>Find the quora answer by the professor whose 5-yr old daughter explains OS ;)
+* Find the quora answer by the professor whose 5-yr old daughter explains OS ;)

 # Installation prep-talk